 The J127 program has activities for the kids every day of the week, with group sessions three times each week.
 Some orphanages have multiple clubs because we keep the ratio of children to leaders low enough for personal trust relationships to grow between the children and their auntie and uncle.
 Groups usually range between 15 and 35 orphans with two leaders.
 The program runs for three years, enough time to build a solid life foundation.

-This comprehensive program costs $400 per month for a club.
-That covers the stipend for the auntie and uncle, in-country supervision, ongoing training for the leaders, the program content, activity materials and improvements at the orphanage.
+Your donations helps cover in-country supervision, ongoing training for the leaders, the program content, activity materials and improvements at the orphanage.
 There are substantial additional costs paid by David C Cook including the cost to start each group and maintain it until sponsors adopt the club.
 All costs for global oversight and new content development are also fully paid by David C Cook.